color grading

 Color Grading for Different Media

-Color grading for film and television
+Color Grading for Film and TV

 While the genre of certain types of TV shows dictates the color palette and picture profile, video color correction and grading in film allow for more creative freedom and can emphasize certain emotions or create a unique atmosphere that can transport viewers to another world.